Terms & Conditions, Complaints, Privacy Notice and Site Information

 In the course of providing our services, your personal data may be transferred to countries outside of the EEA - for example, we may cc you on an email sent out of the EU.

 If we hold any of your personal data which relates to an incentive award (which is unlikely) we may pass it to third parties including trustees, registrars, brokers, administrators, regulators and external advisors, who may also have a legitimate interest.

 Anyone processing your personal information is required to comply with global data protection laws.

 We will not pass your data to anyone for marketing purposes.
 We will only pass your data to third parties if required to do so by law or if necessary as part of our provision of services to you or your employer.

 How long will we keep your data?

-We will keep your data no longer than is necessary.
-If your data is no longer required it will be destroyed.
-Some of the factors which will affect how long we retain your data include your continued engagement with Tapestry, your status as an Alumni of the ICSA Course, and your continued receipt of our newsletters and marketing materials.
+We are required by our insurers and regulators to keep your file and personal data for minimum periods.
+We are not however permitted to keep your personal data indefinitely or for longer than is necessary.
+If your data is no longer required, it will be destroyed.
+Some of the factors which will affect how long we retain your data include your continued engagement with Tapestry, your status as an Alumni of the Cert.
+ESP Course and your continued receipt of our newsletters and marketing materials.

 Questions and who to contact

-If you have any questions, complaints or concerns regarding how we handle your personal data, you can contact our Practice Director, James Glover (email@example.com).
+If you have any questions, requests, complaints or concerns regarding how we handle your personal data, in the first instance please contact Chris Fallon: